 2 Media—you can resize the display and use the controls to play, pause and rewind

 3 Transcript—you can import a transcript or play and transcribe the media in NVivo.

 You can also have your media professionally transcribed using an integrated transcription service provided by TranscribeMe.
-You need NVivo 10 for Windows Service Pack 5 (or later) to use this feature.

 You can double-click an audio or video source in List View to open it in Detail View.